 But in order to apply for a mortgage, most lenders will require you to put forward a lump sum of cash known as a deposit.

-The more of your own money you can put into the purchase, the better your mortgage options will be:
+The more of your own money you can put into your property purchase, the better your mortgage options will be, as:

 You should be able to borrow more

-You should be able to secure a better interest rate
+You should be able to secure a better (cheaper) interest rate

 For most people, this will be a long term project, so shop around for a savings account with good interest rates, and use it to build up your deposit by making regular contributions.